tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 If an authenticator request is present, the signature algorithm MUST be chosen from one of the signature schemes present in the authenticator request.
-Otherwise, with spontaneous server authentication, the signature algorithm used MUST be chosen from the "signature_algorithms" sent by the peer in the ClientHello of the TLS handshake.
+Otherwise, with spontaneous server authentication, the signature algorithm used MUST be chosen from the "signature_algorithms" sent by the peer in the ClientHello of the (D)TLS handshake.
 If there are no available signature algorithms, then no authenticator should be constructed.